-In this particular condition, I find myself drawn to movies that romance the great outdoors, particularly those shot in rich, vibrant color.
+Though I grew up in New York City, I still find myself drawn to movies that romance the great outdoors, particularly those shot in rich, vibrant color.

-Just to be clear, I’m hardly a naturalist, so for me the great outdoors includes the south of France!
-And beyond all the physical beauty on display, these films must tell great stories.
+Again, I’m hardly a naturalist, so for me the great outdoors includes the south of France!
+And beyond all the physical beauty on display, these films must also tell great stories.

 The River (1951)